canzarlab/fortuna/README.md

 ## Installation

-After cloning the repository, run the following commands in the fortuna folder
+After cloning the repository, run the following commands in the fortuna folder.
+Mac OS users may have to install autoconf 2.69 first, see Dependencies.

 ```
 mkdir build